MaeenBadea/Mitsumori/README.md

 # mitsumori

-Mitsumori -quote in japanese- is an app for sharing quotes , it utilizes firebase firestore as the database to store users quotes, also the app includes animations and a variety of flutter widgets, so it's an excellent choice to learn new concepts for devs.
+Mitsumori -quote in japanese- is an app for sharing quotes , it utilizes firebase firestore as the database to store users quotes, also the app includes animations and a variety of flutter widgets, not to mention it's highly structured, and written in an easy and understandable way, so it's an excellent choice to learn some new concepts for devs.

 ## ScreenShots